 c.
 Procedure after hearing

 If the Faculty Hearing Committee determines that the faculty member's contention has not been established, it shall, by a simple, unelaborated written statement, so notify the faculty member and the Chancellor.
-The faculty member may then appeal the decision to terminate the faculty member's employment in the manner provided by the Code of the University of North Carolina.
+The faculty member may then appeal the decision to terminate the faculty member's employment in the manner provided by the Code of the University of North Carolina Section 605 C (6).

 If the Faculty Hearing Committee determines that the faculty member's contention has been satisfactorily established, it shall so notify the faculty member and the Chancellor in writing.
 The committee shall also provide written recommendation for corrective action to the Chancellor.